lucasscharenbroch/personal-site/content/blog/design-patterns.md

 <summary>...</summary>

 This one is pretty straight-forward.
-A signal is propigated across objects.
+A signal is propagated across objects.

-More complexity (like conditional propigation/handling can easily be added by changing the propigation code (which can be inherited from a `Handler` superclass, or written manually)).
+More complexity (like conditional propagation/handling can easily be added by changing the propagation code (which can be inherited from a `Handler` superclass, or written manually)).
 </details></li>
 </ul></li>